 Working has begun on the St. Paul Park City Hall entrance gardens

-Pineridge Garden Club volunteers have worked with the city has begun this fall with additional plants and updates to be finished in the spring of 2020 with the colorful annuals.
+Pineridge Garden Club volunteers worked with the city and rejuvenated this garden in the fall of 2019 with additional plants and updates to be finished in the spring of 2020 along with colorful annuals.

 Gaze and Graze club gathering 2019